TrynkaLab/tglow-r/README.md

 ## On Sanger farm22 - latest dev version

-If using R from the headnode or jammy64 you should be able to install directly through gitlab, the cloned repo or `/software/teamtrynka/installs/tglow-r-core`.
-If using Rstudio server, the install can be a bit funky, and the following workarround works by copying the repo to a local temp, and building from there.
-The Rlibs user must be set when calling `rstudio start` for this to work.
+If using R from the headnode or jammy64 you should be able to install directly through gitlab, using the cloned repo or using the latest code from `/software/teamtrynka/installs/tglow-r-core`.
+If using Rstudio server, the install can be a bit funky, and the following workarround works by copying the repo to a local temp, and building from there into a local tmp library inside the container.

 ```
 module load HGI/softpack/groups/cell_activation_tc/tglow-r/5
 ```

 Then launch R.
-The latest dev version is on `/software/teamtrynka/installs/tglow-r-core`
+The latest dev version is in `/software/teamtrynka/installs/tglow-r-core`
 ```
 # Install tglow R package
-path <- tempdir()
+tmpdir <- tempdir()
-path <- paste0(path, "/tglowr")
+path   <- paste0(tmpdir, "/tglowr")
+libdir <- paste0("/tmp/rlibs-tglow")

+dir.create(path)
+dir.create(libdir)

-# Copy the package to a wirtable tempdir
+# Copy the package to a writable tempdir
-dir.create(paste0(path))
 file.copy(from = list.files("</path/to/repo>", full.names = TRUE),
           to = path, recursive = TRUE)